Excellent

 Among the many grooming techniques available, hot clothing stands out as a particularly effective method, especially useful when it comes to preparing for, and following clipping.

 Proper coat preparation doesn’t just enhance your horse’s appearance—it can also save you money in the long run.
 Thoroughly preparing your horse’s coat for clipping allows your clippers to glide through the hair easily, keeping your blades sharper for longer and minimising wear and tear on your clippers, extending the life of your grooming tools.
 Taking the time for pre clip preparation, including hot clothing makes for a smart investment for any horse owner.
 But what exactly is hot clothing, and why should you incorporate it into your grooming routine?
-Find out more how hot clothing can benefit your horse below.
+Find out more how hot clothing can benefit your horse below with a brilliant post clip video from Lauren Cotton.

 A horse freshly clipped and with a beautiful shiny coat